mariocj89/sealedmock/README.md

 def test_recursive(mock):
         sample = sample_code.SampleCodeClass()
         mock.secret.call1.call2.call3.return_value = 1
+        mock.sealed = True  # No new attributes can be declared

         # If secret is not used as specified above it will fail
         # ex: if do_stuff also calls secret.call1.call9